jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_grid_databasese.md

 Estimated size of the database.

 ## Last Processed

 Date and time the database was last processed.

 ## Last Schema Update

-Date and time the metadata for the database was last updated.
+Date and time the meta data for the database was last updated.

 ## Last Update